wavefrontHQ/docs/pages/doc/security_policy.md

 {% include important.html content="This feature is not available on all service instances." %}

-## How Security Policies Protects Sensitive Data

-The security policy rules allows fine-grained support for limiting access to sensitive data.

-## Block or Allow Access
+## Block or Allow Access to Sensitive Data

 With a security policy, you can block or allow access:
 * To metrics, optionally filtered by source or point tag